ExistentialRobotics/erl_gp_sdf_ros/README.md

 - `cow_and_lady.rviz`: Configuration for Cow and Lady dataset
 - `jackal_3d_lidar.rviz`: Configuration for 3D LiDAR visualization
 - `zed_camera.rviz`: Configuration for camera-based mapping

+## Docker Usage

+We provide Dockerfiles for different ROS distributions in the [docker](./docker) directory.
+Please run the `build.bash` script along with the Dockerfile to build the image you need.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.